-Translating all strings in our plugin is very easy since we have a file with all strings ready for translation.
+Translating all strings in the plugin is very easy since there is a file with all strings ready for translation.
 We usually advise using Loco Translate or POEDIT, and here are the steps that you need to take to translate the plugin.
 This is an example for the French language:

 - Download and install POEDIT.

 - After that, open the program and open the file from your website located in ..wp-content/plugins/ameliabooking/languages/fr_FR/wpamelia-fr_FR.po.

 - Translate all the strings that are not translated

 - Save the translation.